bgplab/bgplab/docs/1-setup.md

 Now that you know which network device to use, check [which virtualization environment](https://netlab.tools/platforms/#supported-virtualization-providers) you can use.
 I would prefer _containerlab_ over _libvirt_ with _virtualbox_ being a distant third, but that's just me.

-A gotcha: You can use _virtualbox_ if you want to run the lab devices as virtual machines on your Windows- or MacOS laptop, but even then, I'd prefer running them in a [Ubuntu VM](https://netlab.tools/install/ubuntu-vm/).
+A gotcha: You can use _virtualbox_ if you want to run the lab devices as virtual machines on your Windows- or MacOS laptop with Intel CPU, but even then, I'd prefer running them in a [Ubuntu VM](https://netlab.tools/install/ubuntu-vm/).

 One more gotcha: your hardware and virtualization software (for example, VirtualBox or VMware Fusion) must support _nested virtualization_ if you want to use _libvirt_ on that Ubuntu VM.
 You don't need nested virtualization to run Docker containers unless you're using the crazy trick we're forced to use for Aruba AOS-CX, Juniper vMX, or Nokia SR OS -- they're running as a virtual machine _within a container_.